petyaracz/sccs_blog_post/README.md

 How do we quantify this potential correlation?

-We fit a binomial regression model estimating whether first cousin marriage is allowed, using whether a society is patrilineal as a predictor.
+We fit a binomial generalised linear regression model estimating whether first cousin marriage is allowed, using whether a society is patrilineal as a predictor.
 This is pretty simplistic, but works as an illustration.
-(Note that I'm fitting the regression using a Generalised Additive Model framework (Wood 2016).)
+(Note that I'm fitting the regression using a Generalised Additive Model framework (Wood 2016), because it's *fast*.
+This will come handy later.)

 ``` r
 fit1 = gam(marry_first_cousin ~ patrilineal, data = cousin, family = binomial(link = logit),